jon-hanson/parsecj/README.md

 }
 ```

-It provides several static `of` methods for constructing `State` instances from sequences of symbols.
-In typical usage
+The `ConsumedT<S, A>` object returned by `Parser.parse` is an intermediate result wrapper, typically only of interest to combinator implementations.

-`ConsumedT<T, A>` is an intermediate result wrapper which has a `getReply()` method to obtain the parse result:
+It has a `getReply()` method to obtain the actual parse result, which has type `Reply<S, A>`:

 ```java
 /**